pip-services/pip-services-docs/content/en/python/grpc/clients/grpc_client.md

 > _timeout = 100000

 #### _uri
-The remote service uri which is calculated on open.
+The remote service uri which is calculated on openning.
 > _uri: str

 </span>